api3dao/vitepress-docs/docs/index.md

 hero:
   name: API3
-  text: dAPI data feeds powered by Airnode.
+  text: dAPI data feeds powered by Airnode
   tagline:
     dAPIs are continuously updated streams of off-chain data, such as the latest cryptocurrency, stock and commodity prices.
 They can power various